Green Wave (Malaysia)

-Clockwise from top: Perikatan Nasional (PN) and Malaysian Islamic Party (PAS) symbols used in the elections, PAS symbol only use in Kelantan and Terengganu while PN symbols use in other states; PN supporters wave their flags on the nomination day for the 2023 Malaysian state elections of Negeri Sembilan in Lenggeng; Proportion of ethnic Malay with indigenous and Chinese voters in the 2018 Malaysian parliamentary constituency; Muhammad Sanusi Md Nor doing a salute with his supporters in Johor; PAS supporters performing salah at a mosque in Terengganu.
+Clockwise from top: Perikatan Nasional (PN) and Malaysian Islamic Party (PAS) symbols used in the elections, PAS symbol only used in Kelantan and Terengganu while PN symbols used in other states; PN supporters wave their flags on the nomination day for the 2023 Malaysian state elections of Negeri Sembilan in Lenggeng; Proportion of ethnic Malay with indigenous and Chinese voters in the 2018 Malaysian parliamentary constituency; Muhammad Sanusi Md Nor doing a salute with his supporters in Johor; PAS supporters performing salah at a mosque in Terengganu.

-Green Wave (Malay: Gelombang Hijau), also known as Green Tsunami (Malay: Tsunami Hijau), is a political phenomenon that has taken place in Malaysia since the 2022 Malaysian general election.
-This political phenomenon involves Malaysian Islamic Party (PAS) and its ultraconservative voters, who mainly originate from the northeastern and northwestern parts of Peninsular Malaysia.
-Ideologically, the phenomenon mostly concerns a far-right, authoritarian and ultranationalist movement that espouses increased Malay-Muslim hegemony in Malaysian politics as well as further intimidation and marginalisation of Malaysia's minority groups and religions.
+The Green Wave (Malay: Gelombang Hijau) or Green Tsunami (Malay: Tsunami Hijau) refers to a political phenomenon that took place in Malaysia during the 2022 general and 2023 state elections, in which the Malaysian Islamic Party (PAS) and its allies achieved significant electoral victories in parts of Peninsular Malaysia.

-Background
+Background and key people

-"So much so, that it is from amongst them those who control the country's economy and use it to damage the politics, administrative affairs and judiciary.
-In fact, they are the biggest group that damage the country's politics and economy, the majority of them from non-Muslims and non-Bumiputera."